 Notes

 - Thin spaghetti works great for this recipe.
-If using noodles instead, pick egg noodles or lo mein noodles with egg.
+If using noodles, pick egg noodles or lo mein with egg.
 They hold their shape during pressure cooking.

-- For best results and moist chicken, I prefer using chicken thighs in this recipe.
+- For the moist chicken, I prefer using chicken thighs in this recipe.

 - I use hoisin sauce to make the sauce.
 Alternatively, oyster sauce can be used.

-- This recipe can be easily customized by using your favorite kind of egg noodles and your preferred vegetable medley.
+- This recipe can be easily customized with your favorite egg noodles and your preferred vegetable medley.
 When switching veggies, the total should be about 3.5-4 cups.

-- Vegetables like carrots, onions, mushrooms can be added before pressure cooking.
-Broccoli, snow peas etc. should be added later for best results.
+- Vegetables like carrots, onions, and mushrooms can be added before pressure cooking.
+Broccoli, snow peas, etc., should be added later for best results.
 Red peppers can be added before or after pressure cooking.
 If you prefer them crisper, add later.
+If using matchstick carrots, add them after pressure cooking.

 Angie says